 Allow log on through the Remote Desktop Services properties window as shown below.

 – Add the User or Group.
 For me, I will be adding the User just for test purposes).
 In a live environment, I will probably create a group to handle this.

-This will open the Select Users, Computers, Service Account, or Group wizard as shown below.
+This will open the Select Users, Computers, Service Account, or Group wizard as shown below, allow RDP access for non administrators.
 Enter the name and click on Check names.